 Once you’ve registered with CoinOut, you can start using the app to earn cashback for your in-store and online receipts.

-There are some nuances here which we’ll cover a bit later in this CoinOut review.
+There are some nuances here which I’ll cover a bit later in this CoinOut review.
 However, the process is fairly simple.

 3. Redeem Cashback

 - Free PayPal cash.

 - Amazon gift cards.

 However, one of the best features of the CoinOut app is that there is no minimum requirement to cashout via direct deposit or Amazon gift cards.

 Frankly. this is by far the coolest feature of CoinOut.
 You can actually benefit from uploading receipts with this app without having to wait agonizing weeks or months to reach a certain threshold.

 Unfortunately, cashing out for PayPal money requires a minimum of $10 in your CoinOut wallet.